oVirt/ovirt-site/source/uncategorized/meetings.html.md

 #### Weekly project sync meeting

-This is the agenda for the 2012-06-27 meeting:
+This is the agenda for the 2012-07-11 meeting:

 *   Status of Next Release
 *   Sub-project reports (engine, vdsm, node)
 *   Upcoming workshops
+*   wiki organization (dneary)

 ### Meeting Time and Place